Why Do We Need Warm-up? A Theoretical Perspective: Related Works

 Finally, several complementary explanations for the role of warm-up have been proposed.
 For instance, \citet{xiong2020layer} attribute the necessity of warm-up in Transformer training primarily to the placement of layer normalization.
 In a different vein, \citet{kosson2024analyzing} demonstrate that explicitly constraining the norm of parameter updates—similar to gradient clipping—can only partially reduce the reliance on warm-up.

 Despite extensive prior research on warm-up, we are not aware of any theoretical framework that explains its benefits in terms of convergence.
-In this work, we address this gap by relying on a smoothness-type condition that upper bounds the curvature of the landscape using an affine expression of the function sub-optimality.
-Training under such condition turns out to be benefited by LR warm-up.
+In this work, we address this gap by relying on a smoothness-type condition that upper bounds the curvature of the landscape using an affine expression of the function suboptimality.
+This condition represents well the loss landscape at the initial stage of training.
+For this function class, the curvature-adaptive step-size naturally increases as the loss decreases, giving a warm-up mechanism.